Yelsherif14/CodeAlpha_DataRedundancySystem/README.md

 # Data Redundancy Removal System

-A Flask-based web application developed to detect and prevent duplicate user data before storing it in a SQLite database.
+A Flask-based web application designed to detect and prevent duplicate user data before storing it in a SQLite database.

-The system validates user input, checks for duplicate email addresses, and stores only unique and valid records.
+The system validates user input, checks for duplicate email addresses, and stores only valid and unique records.

 ## Technologies Used